NathanBresette/MeLSI/README.md

 - Should be factors with meaningful group names
 - Must match the order of samples in the abundance data

-### Output files
+### Output structure

-MeLSI generates several types of output:
+MeLSI returns a results object containing:

 **Statistical Results**
 - F-statistic: Test statistic for group differences
 - P-value: Permutation-based p-value
-- Learned metric: Matrix of learned feature weights
+- Feature weights: Learned importance weights for each taxon
+- Directionality: Which group has higher abundance for each taxon
+- Distance matrix: Learned distance matrix for PCoA plotting
 - Null distribution: F-statistics from permuted data
 - Diagnostics: Method performance metrics